takeshape/penny/README.md

 - Deployed on Netlify: https://penny-ecommerce.netlify.app
 - Deployed on Vercel: https://penny-ecommerce.vercel.app

+> [!IMPORTANT]
+> In order to checkout in the demo you will need to enter the store password `test1234`

 You can clone this repo with git to run the Next.js frontend locally (`git clone https://github.com/takeshape/penny`).
 To connect it to a GraphQL backend that TakeShape provides, just deploy the pattern in the `.takeshape/pattern` directory.
 [The instructions section of this README will teach you how to do that](#getting-started).